h8d13/PSK---Python-Starter-Kit/README.md

    Windows:    myvenv\Scripts\activate
    Mac/Linux:  source myvenv/bin/activate
 ```
-I believe mac/linux with VSCode does it automatically.
+I believe mac/linux with VSCode does it automatically, you just need to reload a terminal .
 While Windows, just uses the venv but not sure always activates it but works regardless?

 If you really want to make sure:
 ![image](https://github.com/user-attachments/assets/f491e860-c0f8-49e0-8024-93cee4c5d757)